nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `nuxeo.server.signature`

-(Tomcat only) Since Nuxeo 6.0\.
+**Since Nuxeo 6.0**

 If set, this will replace the default value of the "Server:" HTTP response header.

 **Default Value**